- Fine Art

 YOU HAVE TO LOVE IT.

 You have to love what you do.
 Above all else, no matter how much you practice, how much time you give it, how much money you make (or, more likely, don’t make) if you don’t love it, it won’t matter.

 I don’t mean some romantic notion of namby-pamby frilly love.
-It’s not this never ending effervescent fuzzy feeling in your chest or your gut that when you make your art you swoon like a smitten lover.
+Early on it may be something akin to the budding romance of first love but in the end, it’s not this never ending effervescent fuzzy feeling in your chest or your gut that – when you make your art – you swoon like a smitten lover.

 No, it’s that deep and abiding thing that moves beyond personal joy.
 It’s a partnership.
 A marriage.
 An agreement.
 It is the joy of existing in the world with another.
 It’s play and it’s work.
 It’s being there with it, through thick and through thin.
 It’s commitment.